nexusformat/definitions/manual/source/classes/contributed_definitions/apm-structure.rst

 A detailed inspection of spatial and other type of filters frequently used in analysis of atom probe data revealed that it is better to define atom-probe-agnostic reusable concepts for filters:

-    :ref:`NXspatial_filter`:
-        A base class proposing how a point cloud can be spatially filtered in a specific yet general manner.
-        This base class takes advantage of :ref:`NXcg_ellipsoid_set`, :ref:`NXcg_cylinder_set`, and :ref:`NXcg_hexahedron_set` to cater for commonly used geometric primitives in atom probe.
-        The primitives are used for defining the shape and extent of a region of interest (ROI).

-    :ref:`NXsubsampling_filter`:
-        A base class for a filter that can also be used for specifying how entries like ions can be filtered via sub-sampling.

-    :ref:`NXmatch_filter`:
-        A base class for a filter that can also be used for specifying how entries like ions can be filtered based on their type or other descriptors like hit multiplicity.

 The respective research software here is the `paraprobe-toolbox <https://paraprobe-toolbox.readthedocs.io/>`_ The software is developed by `M. Kühbach et al. <https://arxiv.org/abs/2205.13510>`_.